Single Cell View 3D Genome Architecture

 Organisers & speakers

-David Lando, University of Cambridge, UK
+David Lando University of Cambridge, UK

-Tim Stevens, MRC Laboratory of Molecular Biology, UK
+Tim Stevens MRC Laboratory of Molecular Biology, UK

-Alistair Boettiger, Stanford University, USA
+Alistair Boettiger Stanford University, USA

-Daphne Cabianca, Helmholtz Zentrum Munich, Germany
+Daphne Cabianca Institute of Functional Epigenetics, Helmholtz Munich, Germany

-Jesse Dixon, Salk Institute, USA
+Jesse Dixon Salk Institute, USA

-Eileen Furlong, EMBL, Germany
+Eileen Furlong EMBL, Germany

-David Holcman, Ecole Normale Superieure, France
+David Holcman École Normale Supérieure, France

-Melike Lakadamyali, University of Pennslyvania, USA
+Melike Lakadamyali University of Pennsylvania, USA

-Ernest Laue, University of Cambridge, UK
+Ernest Laue University of Cambridge, UK

-Elisa Laurenti, Cambridge Stem Cell Institute, UK
+Elisa Laurenti Wellcome Trust – MRC Cambridge Stem Cell Institute, UK

-Clodagh C. O’Shea, Salk Institute, USA
+Clodagh C O’Shea Salk Institute, USA

-Ana Pombo, Max Delbruck Center for Molecular Medicine, Germany
+Ana Pombo Max Delbruck Center for Molecular Medicine, Germany

-Wolf Reik, Babraham Institute, UK
+Wolf Reik Babraham Institute, UK

-Peter Virnau, University of Mainz, Germany
+Peter Virnau University of Mainz, Germany

 Early-career researchers